 When I was rushed up this morning, my first call of duty was to make sure everyone was awake and ready for the free day ahead.
 Going down the ladder, the smell of crispy, golden churros filled the air below.
 Everyone woke up fairly easily and hurried to get their supplies for the day ready.
-The first shuttle of dinghies left about 20 minutes after the first wake up call, dropping the people interested in visiting the main island on the dock where the ferry would pick us up at 8:30 sharp.
-I got my wallet, my swimsuit, and my backpack ready and loaded up.
+The first shuttle of dinghies left about 20 minutes after the first wake-up call, dropping the people interested in visiting the main island on the dock where the ferry would pick us up at 8:30 sharp.
+I got my wallet, swimsuit, and backpack ready and loaded up.
 Today everyone had the option to stay on the boat and do laundry or homework or go to the main island in the morning to get provisions and explore the stores.

 The Greek-themed dinner was delicious; lamb, veggies, rice, and feta cheese.
 Before our squeeze question, someone decided to pull out dessert early, and we all got to eat a half-baked brownie.
 Clearly, none of us cared.
 It was still partially battered.
 Everyone scattered around the boat after, which was kind of annoying because I had to round everyone up for the squeeze question.
 Let me tell you something; its worse than herding cattle (not that Ive ever done that either).
 My squeeze question tonight was, If the person to your right was a mythical creature, what would they be and why?
 We got some really exotic answers ranging from the abominable snowman from Monsters Inc to Donkey from Shrek to a fairy such as Tinker Bell.
 I was labeled as a sphinx, which was completely out of the ordinary.
 We finished squeeze and clean up, and I am now waiting for our seamanship class to begin.